odlgroup/dipp/dllib/pytorch/README.md

 ## Content

-- Functions implementing custom automatic differentiation in the [functions](functions) subpackage.
+- Functions implementing custom automatic differentiation in the [functions.py](functions.py) module.
 - Modules for use in Neural Networks, implemented in the [modules](modules) subpackage.
 - Some rudimentary unit tests in the [`test`](test) folder.